sourcecred/docs/docs/beta/our-calls.md

 **Note:** Being a participant does not make this meeting mandatory for you.

 **When:** Weekly,[ **F**riday at 11am Pacific Time](https://sourcecred.io/calendar) on the[ SourceCred Discord](https://sourcecred.io/discord).

+## Play Time

+**What:** Play Time is a space for Creddies to connect through movement and silliness.
+It is collaborative, spacious and accepting.
+We spend so much time sitting in front if a screen, so let's get into our bodies!
+Sometimes we'll pretend to be animals; sometimes we'll do deep breathing exercises -- it all depends on what you need.
+Come on in and nourish your body and heart.

+**Perfect for** anyone who wants to authentically participate.

+**When:** Wednesdays & Fridays 10-11 PST on the [SourceCred Discord](https://sourcecred.io/discord).
+Check the [SourceCred Calendar](https://sourcecred.io/calendar) for any changes.

 ## Book Club: Emergent Strategy[](https://sourcecred.io/docs/beta/our-calls#weekly-book-club-emergent-strategy "Direct link to heading") (on hiatus)